-This policy applies to all Loyola University Chicago faculty and staff interacting with news media representatives.
-For the purpose of this policy, “news media” refers to newspapers (including the Loyola Phoenix), magazines, newsletters, online publications, and broadcast outlets such as radio, television, and podcasts.
+This policy applies to all Loyola University Chicago faculty and administration interacting with news media representatives.
+For the purpose of this policy, “news media” refers to newspapers, magazines, newsletters, online publications, student media, and broadcast outlets such as radio, television, and podcasts.

 Proactive Media Relations

-If a University faculty member is interested in generating media coverage about a program, event, or achievement, please contact the appropriate University Marketing & Communications (UMC) team member.
+If a University faculty member is interested in generating media coverage about a program, event, or achievement, please contact the appropriate UMC team member.
 UMC has access to nationwide (and some targeted global) news media contacts and will work with faculty and staff to coordinate publicity or visibility for programs, events, or newsworthy issues.

 Reactive Media Relations

-Loyola University Chicago complies with all applicable federal and state laws regarding the retention and release of personal and/or educational records of all current staff and students.
+Loyola complies with all applicable federal and state laws regarding the retention and release of personal and/or educational records of all current faculty, staff, and students.

-If an event attracts news media interest, press releases and statements to the news media will be routed through, approved, and disseminated by the appropriate UMC team member.
+If an event attracts news media interest, press release, and statements to the news media will be routed through, approved, and disseminated by the appropriate UMC team member.

 Under no circumstances should information pertaining to a case that is in litigation be discussed publicly without the prior approval of the Office of General Counsel.